Experience the winter bucket list in Calgary and go ice skating at Bowness Park Lagoon. It’s the most scenic outdoor rink and you’ll have a blast!

 Ice skating at Bowness Park

 The seating area at the lagoon has plenty of benches to put your skates on.
 Itβs lined with rubber mats so you can easily walk in your skates to the lagoon.
-When you get cold, take a break by the fire pit to warm up.
+Take a break by the fire pit to warm up when you get cold.

-You can skate on the huge lagoon or follow the new 1.6 km ice trail around the park.
+You can skate on the huge lagoon or follow the 1km ice trail that goes through the trees and then loops back along Bow River.

 If youβre ready to try a new activity, Bowness is the best place to start.
-Calgary is the first Canadian city to offer ice biking from December 2020.
+Calgary is the first Canadian city to offer ice biking from December 2020 (ice bikes are available to rent on Saturday and Sunday).

-You can see why itβs one of the best outdoor skating rinks in Calgary.
+You can see why itβs one of Calgary’s best outdoor skating rinks.

-The skating rink at Bowness is very big, scenic, with lots of services and also offers different activities such as ice bikes, cross-country skiing, BBQ, and dining.
+The skating rink at Bowness is very big and scenic, with lots of services and also offers different activities such as ice bikes, cross-country skiing, BBQ, and dining.

 Whether you have a family or not, I’m sure you’ll enjoy ice skating at Bowness Lagoon.